polyaxon/polyaxon/site/integrations/slack.md

 ## Customise webhook & copy URL

-Once the webhook is created, you can optionally customise the channel, name, and icon which the webhook uses whenever it posts a new message.
+Once the webhook is created, you can optionally customize the channel, name, and icon which the webhook uses whenever it posts a new message.
 Either way, however, you'll need to copy the Webhook URL at the very top.

 ![slack-integration2](../../content/images/integrations/slack/img2.png)